Minor in Creative Writing

 The minor introduces students to the complex ways films make meaning, allows them to study the aesthetics of the form and gain an awareness of the cultural and institutional values in cinema, and helps them explore the histories of national cinemas and cinema as a global phenomenon.
 It also introduces students to the "canon" of great films and filmmakers - and to the many challenges to that canon - and looks at issues of race, gender, ethnicity and other identities.
 The minor offers dedicated advising from the coordinator, Dr. Matthew Ramsey.

 Students completing the minor in film take six courses (18 credits).

 - Contemporary Spanish Cinema

-- Special topics and other film-related courses in other departments, including Animated Film, The Hollywood Comedy, Digital Film-Making, The Religious Imagination in Film and Philosophy in Film
+- Special topics and film-related courses in other departments, including Screenwriting, Animated Film, The Hollywood Comedy, Cult Films, Digital Film-Making, The Religious Imagination in Film, Philosophy in Film and Internship in Film